Yunus0or1/Text-Classification-Python/README.md

 This repository covers whole range of classification problems using different machine learning algorthims.

 # Installation
-The general installation to run different project is provided here.
-If any **error** occurs, please read the error and install the library according to that information.
+The general installation guide to run different projects is provided here.
+However if any **error** occurs due to missing libraries, please read the error and install the library according to that information.

 ```
 pip install nltk